There’s more than one way to get from Waikiki to Oahu’s North Shore. Here’s four Oahu North Shore itinerary suggestions.

-The towns of Haleiwa and Kahuku form the unofficial borders into the North Shore region.
-The four itineraries I’m about to suggest begin in Waikiki (south) and lead to either Haleiwa (west entry point) or Kahuku (east entry point), with ideas for stops along the way.
+The towns of Haleiwa and Kahuku form the ‘borders’ into Oahu’s North Shore region.
+The North Shore itineraries I’m about to suggest begin in Waikiki (south) and lead to either Haleiwa (west entry point) or Kahuku (east entry point), with ideas for stops along the way.

 Waikiki to Haleiwa via the Interstate H1 (West) and H2 (North) .